annhuangresearch/annhuangresearch.github.io/_posts/2022-12-13-GLM-simulation.md

   $$+ \beta_{2}\cdot\text{previous stimulus direction}\Big)$$

-- For logistic regression modeling estimation, the dependent variable is the participants’ response choices, which were bounded between 0 and 1, reflecting the probability of selecting rightward, rising from 0 (left) to 1 (right):
+- For logistic regression modeling estimation, the dependent variable is the participants’ choice response, which is bounded between 0 and 1, reflecting the probability of selecting rightward, rising from 0 (left) to 1 (right):

   $$
   \text{Response} =